 I believe you can live your travel dreams.
 Yes, you can.
+You just have to begin.

 I am a chronic world traveler.
 I left one life in 2008 – a life of expectations and corporate ladder climbing – to live my life’s dream: travel around the world.
 The first big trip was to India and Nepal, the second to the Middle East, and the third back to India, around Southeast Asia.
 In between trips, I always knew that I had to travel again.
 My professional experience paid off and I consulted with Fortune 500 clients in between trips, saved money, lived frugally and headed back out.